+Special Collections

-Special Collections.
-Swem Library's Special Collections Division includes the University Archives and the Manuscripts and Rare Books Department.
-The University Archives documents the history of the college from its founding in 1693 to the present.
-The department collects publications, photographs, official records, artifacts, memorabilia, and other materials relating to the College.
-The Manuscripts and Rare Books Department includes books dating back to 1479, eighteenth and nineteenth century Virginia family papers, papers of distinguished alumni and Virginia political leaders, travel accounts, and local history materials.
+Swem Library's Special Collections include the University Archives, Manuscripts and Rare Books, as well as the Warren E. Burger Collection.
+The University Archives documents the history of the college from its founding in 1693 to the present through collecting publications, photographs, official records, artifacts, memorabilia, and other materials relating to the College.
+Manuscripts and Rare Books include books dating back to 1479, eighteenth and nineteenth century Virginia family papers, papers of distinguished alumni and Virginia political leaders, travel accounts, and local history materials.
 These books and manuscripts can be located through LION, Swem's online catalog.
-For the latest information on Special Collections, visit www.swem.wm.edu/SpColl.
+The Warren E. Burger Collection consists of the lifetime professional and personal papers and memorabilia of the late Chief Justice Warren E. Burger, as well as of related acquisitions, collected by the College.
+NOTE: In accordance with the donor agreement, the Warren E. Burger Papers will be closed to researchers until 2026.
+For the latest information on Special Collections, please visit Swem's home page and choose Special Collections